jhudsl/tidyversecourse/docs/02-get-data.md

 ![right join will fill in NAs](https://docs.google.com/presentation/d/18NcOwo7PvEgs71mVbvCxawDFLNftxPqUpuTNnKv-C_M/export/png?id=18NcOwo7PvEgs71mVbvCxawDFLNftxPqUpuTNnKv-C_M&pageid=g3a5854d1ae_0_160)

 Now, to run this for our tables from the database, you would have to do something *slightly* different than what you saw above.
-Note in the code below that we have to change teh class of the tables from the database into tibbles before doing the join.
+Note in the code below that we have to change the class of the tables from the database into tibbles before doing the join.
 This is because SQL does not currently support right or full joins, but `dplyr` does.
 Thus, we first have to be sure the data are a class that `dplyr` can work with using `as_tibble()`.
 Other than that, the code below is similar to what you've seen already:

 ```r